18F/join.tts.gsa.gov/positions/_TEMPLATE.md

 #🔻🔻🔻🔻🔻
 max applications: 0

+# Is this a permanent or term appointment?
+Use either "perm" or "term".
+This
+# will be used to fill in the appointment type on the page with consistent
+# language.
+#🔻🔻🔻🔻🔻
+appointment type: term

 # Put the GS grade this position is being advertised at.
 For SES positions, set
 # the level to 20.
 #🔻🔻🔻🔻🔻